NobelD/NobleWhitelist/README.md

 ## Versions:
 - This plugin support all spigot base software (paper is recommended)
-- This plugin only support versions from 1.17+
+- This plugin only support versions from 1.18+ and java 21+

 ## Noble Whitelist Links: